 - A New York State Resident or a Permanent Resident residing in the state.

-- Economically disadvantaged*, or Black/African American, Hispanic/Latino, Alaskan Native or American Indian, Native Hawaiian or Pacific Islander; and will benefit from academic enrichment.
+- Economically disadvantaged*, or Black/African American, Hispanic/Latino, Alaskan Native or American Indian; and will benefit from academic enrichment.

 - Black or African American: A person having origins in any of the Black racial groups of Africa.